jonbranan/friendly-doodle/README.md

     "password": "admin",
     "loglevel": "INFO",
     "logpath": "./qc.log",
-    "age": 2419200
+    "age": 2419200,
+    "use_pushover": true,
+    "po_key": "",
+    "po_token": ""
 }

-loglevel is what log messages are written to the log file.
+loglevel - is what log messages are written to the log file.
 It only accepts INFO or DEBUG.

-Age is a number in seconds for how long we keep torrents from IPTORRENTS.
+age - is a number in seconds for how long we keep torrents from IPTORRENTS.